Kim Kardashian: Sex Tape Not Behind ‘KUWTK’ Success, Claims She Worked Hard To Become Wealthy

 From a cosmetic line, fragrance deals, Super Bowl commercials, clothing stores, multiple spinoff television shows, a mobile gaming app, and a social media following that nets her more than $1 million a month, Kim Kardashian has branded herself in a way that has yet to be replicated by another celebrity with a sex tape.

-There’s no denying that Kim Kardashian uses her sex appeal to generate further publicity and income, as seen with her infamous Paper magazine cover, where the mother-of-two opted for a full-on nude photoshoot that was so outrageous, even fan complained about it.
+There’s no denying that Kim Kardashian uses her sex appeal to generate further publicity and income, as seen with her infamous Paper magazine cover, where the mother-of-two opted for a full-on nude photoshoot that was so outrageous, even fans complained about it.

-Of course, scandals and controversy has helped Kim Kardashian hold on to her title as being the self-proclaimed biggest reality star in the world.
+Of course, scandals and controversy have helped Kim Kardashian hold on to her title as being the self-proclaimed biggest reality star in the world.
 The sex tape has more or less just been an additional asset to many of Kim Kardashian’s publicity-driven campaigns.

 It’s important to note that when the sex tape was released back in 2007, many outlets had claimed that Kris Jenner allegedly convinced her daughter to sell the rights to Vivid.
 That story, of course, is very different to Kim Kardashian’s claims, saying that the footage leaked and regardless of whether she sold the rights to an adult entertainment studio, it was going to hit the internet either way.